marsgis/mars3d/README_EN.md

  `Mars3D platform` is [Mars technology](http://marsgis.cn/) a 3D client development platform based on WebGL technology, which is based on [Cesium](https://cesium.com/cesiumjs/) optimization and B / S architecture design,The lightweight and efficient GIS development platform supporting multi industry expansion can run efficiently in the browser without installation and plug-ins, and can quickly access and use a variety of GIS data and three-dimensional models, present the visualization of three-dimensional space, and complete the flexible application of the platform in different industries。

-### Current warehouse description
-Directly run and browse `examples.html` under any development editor (such as vscode) or HTTP server (such as node, nginx, Tomcat, IIS, etc.).
-Refer to [online preview](http://mars3d.cn/example) for operation effect

 ### Feedback questions
  In order to facilitate communication and retention, all bugs and suggestions are submitted to : [github issues](https://github.com/marsgis/mars3d/issues)

 ### Relevant learning materials

 - Development tutorial: [http://mars3d.cn/dev/](http://mars3d.cn/dev/)